makwaijun/personalwebpagev2/content/blog/post4.md

 I joined the Army.
 Fitting in was an absolute necessity.
 I certainly remember that my parents were petrified of me, a scrawny kid with a mixed accent entering - ironically - such a foreign land.

 Having made it through successfully (and thrived even?), the experiment was a success and I gravitated closer to the embrace of my country.
 If that was an objective of the National Service - I suppose it worked.
-It was a testament - actions speak far louder than accented words.
+It was a testament to a core value of mine: that actions speak far louder than foreign-accented words.

 Then after university, I joined the Government.
 It is impactful work.
-But being in an environment with (some) zealous scholars does rub off on you a little.
-A little pronounced at times, but I only have respect and admiration for such individuals.
+But being in an environment with (some) zealous high-fliers does rub off on you a little.
+Their energy can be a little extreme at times, but I only have respect and admiration for such individuals.
 True patriotism is a unicorn in a battlefield of bipolar news.
 Or maybe my expectations have been set by reading too much military history.
-How is modern patriotism redefined these days?
+How is modern patriotism defined these days?

 ***
 Some fuzziness has been left on the edges of my identity.

 1) National and patriotic feelings are foreign.
 Polling booths do not provoke an ounce of sensation in me.

-2) I am still self-concious of my accent.
+2) I am still self-conscious of my accent.
 I constantly flip depending on the situation.
 Some call it fake.
 But I try to embrace it.
 Being adaptable is a critical tool in one's survival kit.
+Queen's English can only get you so far.

 3) I still am uncomfortable over my inability to speak Mandarin well.
-There is nothing more terrifying than ordering food in Chinese.
+There is nothing more terrifying than ordering food in Mandarin.
 It is a missing block of my Chinese heritage that should, in my view, unquestionably be filled.

 Do I still feel fully at home?
 Perhaps not.
 But this is as good a home as it gets.